Are There Any Side Effects of Dental Implants? Understanding Risks and Complications

 Common Side Effects of Dental Implants

 While dental implants are generally safe, some side effects may occur during or after the procedure.
-These side effects vary in severity and duration.
+These side effects vary in severity and duration.1.
+Swelling and Bruising:

 - Cause: The surgical procedure involves cutting the gums and drilling into the jawbone, which can lead to temporary swelling and bruising.